 BCAA’s allows greater rates of protein synthesis and delayed fatigue since most hard training athletes’ bodies are deficient in branched chain amino acids.
 When the body undergoes physical stress, BCAAs can be used as an alternate fuel source to fuel protein synthesis and delay fatigue.

 BCAAs, or Branch Chain Amino Acids, are often referred to as the building blocks of the human body, due largely to the fact that they make up more than 35% of a person’s skeletal muscle mass.
 Not only that, but they are also vital for molecular development and growth to take place as well.
 Amino acids are the building blocks of protein molecules, so naturally, a great deal of bodybuilders and strength athletes tend to include BCAAs as part of their supplement regime.
 They are comprised of three amino acids, which are: Leucine, Valine, and Isoleucine, and they get their name due to the fact that their molecular chemical structure resembles the branches of a tree, hence the name Branch, or sometimes, Branched chain amino acids.

-Health Canada Recommended Dose (powder): Adults: 1 Scoop(s) 1 time(s) per day.
+Health Canada Recommended Dose (powder): Ensure to drink enough fluid before, during, and after exercise.
 Mix product well in 1-2 cups of liquid (water, juice, etc.) immediately before consumption.
-Store in a cool, dry place.

 So, you’re probably wondering what the difference is between BCAAs, and Essential Amino Acids, or EAAs.
 In reality, essential amino acids actually contain BCAAs, except for the fact that they also contain other amino acids, so the concentrations of BCAAs are not as strong.
 EAAs are still beneficial, but experts recommend prioritizing BCAAs over EAAs, as they are considered three of the most beneficial of all essential amino acids.